 Do You Have It?"

-"It takes a certain kind of something to keep the heart pumping, something everybody needs to succeed, you need a lot,
+"It takes a certain kind of something to keep the heart pumping, something everybody needs to achieve, to succeed, you need a lot,

 Do You Have It?"